 Bitcoins are not like paper currencies that can be printed and regulated.
-Bitcoins need to be mined, just like gold.
-Just as gold is mined out of the ground, bitcoins are mined via digital means.
+They need to be mined via digital means, just like gold is mined out of the ground.

-The more the Bitcoins are mined, the fewer there are in the market.
-When the algorithm was formulated by Satoshi, it was estimated that there will be only 21 million Bitcoins.
+The more they are mined, the fewer there are in the market.
+When the algorithm was formulated by Satoshi, it was estimated that there will be only 21 million such coins.
 Today, about 16 million dollars’ worth of bitcoins have already been mined.

 4. Once purchased, securing your bitcoins is of paramount importance.

-As we discussed, Bitcoins are a hacker’s favourite.
-This makes the Bitcoins prone to malware and hence, should be stored securely.
+As we discussed, these coins are a hacker’s favourite.
+This makes them prone to malware and hence, should be stored securely.
 Experts advise the use of paper wallets and hardware wallets.

 Paper wallets contain data necessary to generate Bitcoin private keys.
 A private key is a secret number that allows Bitcoins to be spent.
 A hardware wallet, on the other hand, is another type of bitcoin wallet which stores the user’s private keys in a secure hardware device.
 It is considered better than paper wallets mainly because the private keys cannot be transferred out of the device.